vitaly-t/sub-events/README.md

 // creating with the event's data type: const e: SubEvent<string> = new SubEvent();

-// trigerring the event when needed: e.emit('hello');
+// triggering the event when needed: e.emit('hello');
 ```